Easy Day Trips from Paris

 Best Day Tours from Paris to Versailles

-Giverny, in the region of Normandy, is another of the most popular day trips from Paris.
-Giverny is where Impressionist painter Claude Monet lived and worked from 1883 until his death in 1926.
-Every year thousands of visitors go from Paris to Giverny to visit his house-studio and admire the water lily pond that inspired Monet’s paintings.
+In the region of Normandy, Giverny is another of the most popular day trips outside Paris.
+Giverny is where Impressionist painter Claude Monet lived and worked from 1883 until he died in 1926.
+Every year, thousands of visitors travel to Giverny to visit Monet’s Garden and admire the water lily pond that inspired his paintings.

-Apart from Monet’s house, Giverny has a main street with some cute shops, cafes, and there’s also an Impressionist Museum.
+Giverny is the best day trip from Paris to enjoy the French countryside.
+Apart from Monet’s House, Giverny has a main street with cute shops, cafés, and an Impressionist Museum.

 Best Day Tours from Paris to Giverny

-Mont Sain-Michel is located on a rocky island about one kilometer off the coast of Normandy.
-The area is known for its high tides which let the Abbey inaccessible for some hours.
+Mont Saint-Michel is located on a rocky island about one kilometer off the coast of Normandy.
+The area is known for its high tides, making the Abbey inaccessible for some hours.

-The abbey dedicated to Saint-Michel became a renowned center of pilgrimage and learning, attracting some of the greatest minds and manuscript illuminators in Europe.
-Today, this awesome site listed Unesco World Heritage is one of the most visited places in France.
+The Abbey dedicated to Saint-Michel became a renowned center of pilgrimage and learning, attracting some of Europe’s greatest minds and manuscript illuminators.
+Today, this stunning site is listed as Unesco World Heritage, and it is one of the most visited places in France.

-Best Day Tours fro Paris to Mont St. Michel
+Best Day Tours from Paris to Mont St. Michel

-Disneyland Paris (or Euro Disney, as it is known in France) is one of the top family day trips from Paris.
+Disneyland Paris is one of the top family day trips out of Paris.
 Escape the hassle of the city and join Mickey Mouse & Co. for a wonderful day in the magical world of Disney.

 In Disneyland Paris, there are two theme parks: Disneyland Park and Walt Disney Studios Park.
-Both parks have many child-friendly rides on offer but adults without kids will also have lots of fun thanks to Disney’s full-on thrill rides for the adults.
+Both parks have many child-friendly rides on offer, but adults without kids will also have lots of fun thanks to Disney’s full-on thrill rides for adults.